The Great Hudson River Estuary Fish Count

 Participating groups share results during the day to see how the Hudson's range of habitats and salinities supports an wide array of fishes, and to appreciate the estuary's vitality in both urban and rural settings.
 Much of the catch is young fish - offspring of parents that swam upriver in spring - underlining the importance of the river's nursery habitat.
 Of the 1,852 fish caught in 2014, 858 (46%) were young of the year herring; another 344 (19 %) were young striped bass.
 The results also show the year-to-year variability in the numbers and distribution of fish.
 In 2014, 50 Atlantic silversides were caught at sites as far north as Sleepy Hollow, just north of the Tappan Zee Bridge - this compares to only 5 netted in 2013 at one site (Brooklyn Bridge Park) and - in 2012 - 35 caught as far north as Piermont, just south of the Tappan Zee Bridge.

-The 2014 Great Hudson River Estuary Fish Count was held on Saturday, August 2.
-Below is a list of of sites that participated, showing the number of species caught at each site.
+Below is a list of of sites that participated in the 2014 Great Hudson River Estuary Fish Count on August 2, showing the number of species caught at each site.
 For more information on the results, email the Hudson River Estuary Program at firstname.lastname@example.org .
-The 2015 count will occur in early August; check back with this page for details as they become available.
+The 2015 count is scheduled for August 15; check back with this page for details as they become available.

 |Town/County||Site||# of Species||Partner Organization|